Find Affordable College Courses

 Of the 21 students majoring in astronomy at UChicago, 67% are male and 33% are female.

 University of Illinois at Urbana-Champaign did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a bachelor’s degree.
 It came in at #12 on the list.
-Located in the city of Champaign, UIUC is a public college with a fairly large student population.
+Located in the small city of Champaign, UIUC is a public school with a fairly large student population.

 Of the 21 students majoring in astronomy at UIUC, 81% are male and 19% are female.